EE:NUTRITION ○ 8 min read

 ♦ Not all fluids are the same.
 A good rule of thumb is to try to drink at least 64 ounces of water a day.
 It’s not an actual rule, but it gives you a goal to shoot for.
 But, some fluids, like those with caffeine and alcohol, have dehydrating effects, so they shouldn’t be counted as part of your hydration routine.
 Try to focus on water when hydrating.

 ♦ Stay cool.
 Heat stroke happens when you’re dehydrated, but it also happens when you’re too hot.
-Wearing dark clothing, being outside in the hottest part of the day, not wearing a hat—these are all things that can push you closer and closer toward heat stroke.
+Wearing dark clothing, being outside in the hottest part of the day, and not wearing a hat—are all things that can push you closer and closer toward heat stroke.
 Do what you can to stay cool on the hottest days; it’s for your health.

 ♦ Try a probiotic.
 When your body has the right mix of good gut bacteria, it’s better able to absorb food and nutrients, and this includes water.
 Making your body more efficient is a fantastic way to improve health.